christophsax/seasonal/README.md

 ### License

-When released, the R code in seasonal is licensed under GPL-3.
+seasonal is free and open source, licensed under GPL-3.
 The package contains the X-13ARIMA-SEATS binary files from the United States Census Bureau, which are in the public domain.
 According to the [manual][manual] (page 1):

 > When it is released, the X-13ARIMA-SEATS program will be in the public domain, and may be copied or transferred.